Emma Tiedemann: Early life and education

 Tiedemann grew up in the Dallas suburbs, the granddaughter of Texas sports broadcaster Bill Mercer, the first voice of the Texas Rangers.
-She would occasionally do play-by-play work at basketball with her grandfather for the University of Texas at Dallas while still in high school.
+While in high school, she occasionally did play-by-play work at basketball with her grandfather for the University of Texas at Dallas.
 She enrolled at the University of Missouri and worked doing sportscasting for the school station KCOU.
 She graduated in 2015 with a bachelor's degree in secondary education and a minor in history.